Wednesday, November 30, 2011

 "There goes Mundaca!"

-He died at age 55 in Merida still in love with La Trigueña.
-Before he moved to Merida he built a tomb to be closer to his lost love which remains empty and can be found the colourful, crowded downtown cemetery.
-Etched on his headstone are the symbols of the pirate - skull and crossbones with the words he carved as his epitaph, "As you are, I was.
+He died at age 55 in Merida, still in love with La Trigueña.
+Before he moved to Merida, he built a tomb to be closer to his lost love, which remains empty and can be found in the colourful, crowded downtown cemetery.
+Etched on his headstone are the pirate symbols, a skull and crossbones, with the words he carved as his epitaph, "As you are, I was.
 As I am, you will be."

 Empty grave of Pirate Mundaca

-His empty tomb is in the original cemetary at the north end of the island.
+His empty tomb is in the original cemetery at the north end of the island.

-Source of details: Alice D. Le Plongeon book written in 1880's
+Source of details: Alice D. Le Plongeon's book, written in the 1880s.

 Saturday, November 19, 2011